create3000/x_ite/docs/_posts/tutorials/introducing-x3d.md

 You can view X3D files using an X3D browser:

 - An X3D standalone application
-- An X3D JavaScript library like X_ITE to display X3D and VRML in a Web browser.
+- An X3D JavaScript library like X_ITE to display X3D and VRML in a Web browser

 You can view X3D files from your local hard disk, or from the Internet.